 Video transcript

 Renee Kam (lactation consultant): Many mums worry about whether their baby is getting enough milk.
 The good news is that most mums can make plenty of milk for their baby or babies.
-There are three reliable signs that your baby is getting enough milk: weight gain, poos and wees.
+There are 3 reliable signs that your baby is getting enough milk – weight gain, poos and wees.

-Now with poos: An exclusively breastfed new born baby usually has three or more soft or runny poos each day for several weeks.
+Now with poos, an exclusively breastfed newborn baby usually has 3 or more soft or runny poos each day for several weeks.
 Each poo is usually at least the size of a 50 cent piece.
-After the first six weeks or so healthy breastfed babies do varying amount of poo.
-Some keep doing lots of poos each day but others only do one poo every few days or so.
-As long as the poo is soft and there's plenty of it and your baby is thriving and content it's all okay.
+After the first 6 weeks or so, healthy breastfed babies do varying amount of poo.
+Some keep doing lots of poos each day, but others only do one poo every few days or so.
+As long as the poo is soft and there’s plenty of it and your baby is thriving and content, it’s all OK.

-In terms of wees: A baby should have at least five heavy wet disposal nappies a day or six to eight wet cloth nappies a day.
+In terms of wees, a baby should have at least 5 heavy wet disposable nappies a day or 6 to 8 wet cloth nappies a day.
 The wees should be pale in colour.

 Some mothers say they think their baby acts like they aren't getting enough milk or they can't express much milk or their breasts don’t feel full or their baby drinks more milk from a bottle after a breastfeed.
 They might worry that they haven't got enough milk.